Aseman-Land/QtAseman/README.md

             // append hiComponent to the viewPort stack and open it as page
             // append() returns a refrence to the created ui object.
-            // Types are: page, activity, popup, dialog and drawer
+            // Types are: page, activity, popup, dialog, menu and drawer
             onClicked: viewPort.append(hiComponent, undefined, "page")
         }
     }